rsek/dataforged/moves/moves.md

 On a **weak hit**, choose one.

   * You die, but not before making a noble sacrifice.
 Envision your final moments.
   * There is more to be done.
-Envision what is revealed to you or asked of you at death’s door (__Ask the Oracle__ if unsure), and __Swear an Iron Vow__ to complete an extreme quest.
+Envision what is revealed to you or asked of you at death’s door, and __Swear an Iron Vow__ to complete an extreme quest.
 You return to the mortal world and must mark **doomed**.
 When you complete the death-bound quest, clear the impact.

 On a **miss**, you are dead.

 ### Face Desolation

 **When you are brought to the brink of desolation**, roll +heart.

 On a **strong hit**, you resist and press on.

 On a **weak hit**, choose one.

   * Your spirit breaks, but not before you make a noble sacrifice.
 Envision your final moments.
   * You see a vision of a dreaded event coming to pass.
-Envision that dark future (__Ask the Oracle__ if unsure), and __Swear an Iron Vow__ to prevent it through an extreme quest.
+Envision that dark future, and __Swear an Iron Vow__ to prevent it through an extreme quest.
 You return to your senses and must mark **tormented**.
 When you complete the soul-bound quest, clear the impact.

 On a **miss**, you succumb to despair or horror and are lost.